DANA FRANCISCO MIRANDA

 A Conversation with Dana Miranda

 The Motivational Jumpstart is a podcast created for those looking to improve themselves in life and get little closer to success one day at a time.
-Michael Mallery an inspiring educator, author, and motivational speaker, interviews scholars, experts, and notables on a variety of motivational topics.
 The Motivational Jumpstart with Michael Mallery is dedicated to influencing minds and inspiring future leaders.
-This conversation deals with Dana Miranda's philosophical journey and expeirences with depression.
+This conversation deals with Dana Miranda's philosophical journey and experiences with depression.